 - Pupils with SEND may require lots of over-learning and repetition to become secure with a skill or concept.
-Some children will need physical objects to help them to complete a task e.g. using buttons for a counting task or using sweets to learn about number fractions. - They may need learning to be broken down into small steps and the task may be scaffolded, with scaffolds taken away gradually to enable pupils to become more independent. - They may require more teacher direction and this can take the form of voice recordings, which may make it easier for the child to process. - For pupils working well below age related expectations or younger pupils with special needs, a differentiated, more personalised programme of work may be needed to cater for the child's specific learning needs. - All pupils with an EHCP can access school provision.
+Some children will need physical objects to help them to complete a task e.g. using buttons for a counting task or using sweets to learn about number fractions. - They may need learning to be broken down into small steps and the task may be scaffolded, with scaffolds taken away gradually to enable pupils to become more independent. - They may require more teacher direction and this can take the form of voice recordings, which may make it easier for the child to process. - For pupils working well below age related expectations or younger pupils with special needs, a differentiated, more personalised programme of work may be needed to cater for the child's specific learning needs.
+School will provide this for children with an EHCP. - All pupils with an EHCP can access school provision.